WIAS-PDELib/ExtendableFEMBase.jl/docs/src/functionoperators.md

 Order   = [:type, :function]
 ```

-### Divergence-free reconstruction operators
+### Divergence-Free Reconstruction Operators

-For gradient-robust discretisations of certain classical non divergence-conforming ansatz spaces,
-reconstruction operators are available that map a discretely divergence-free H1 function to a pointwise divergence-free
-Hdiv function.
-So far such operators are available for the vector-valued Crouzeix-Raviart (H1CR) and Bernardi--Raugel (H1BR) finite element types,
-as well as for the P2-bubble (H1P2B) finite element type in two dimensions.
+For gradient-robust discretizations of certain classical non-divergence-conforming ansatz spaces, reconstruction operators are available that map a discretely divergence-free H1 function to a pointwise divergence-free H(div) function.
+Currently, such operators are implemented for the vector-valued Crouzeix-Raviart (H1CR) and Bernardi–Raugel (H1BR) finite element types, as well as for the P2-bubble (H1P2B) element in two dimensions.

-**Example:** Reconst{HDIVRT0{d}, Identity} gives the reconstruction of the Identity operator into HDIVRT0 (and is available for H1BR{d} and H1CR{d} for d = 1,2)
+**Example:** `Reconst{HDIVRT0{d}, Identity}` reconstructs the identity operator into HDIVRT0, and is available for `H1BR{d}` and `H1CR{d}` for `d = 1, 2`.

-## Operator Pairs (experimental)
+## Operator Pairs (Experimental)

-Two function operators can be put into an OperatorPair so that one can provide effectively two operators in each argument of an assembly pattern.
-However, the user should make sure that both operators can be evaluated together reasonably (meaning both should be well-defined on the element geometries and the finite element space where the argument will be evaluated, and the action of the operator has to operate with coressponding input and result fields).
-This feature is still experimental and might have issues in some cases.
-OperatorTriple for a combination of three operators is also available.
+Two function operators can be combined into an `OperatorPair`, allowing you to provide two operators in each argument of an assembly pattern.
+Both operators must be well-defined on the relevant element geometries and finite element spaces, and their actions must be compatible with the input and result fields.
+This feature is experimental and may have limitations in some cases.
+An `OperatorTriple` is also available for combining three operators.